Want to help develop Erector? Here's what to do.

 To push your changes back to the main git repository:

-# Deal with merge issues if any.
+git commit -a git pull # Deal with merge issues if any. git push

 To get other people's changes: